 In allocating the purchase price for an acquisition accounted for as a business combination, we determine whether the acquisition includes intangible assets.
 We allocate a portion of the purchase price to an intangible asset attributed to the value of customer in-place leases.
 Because the majority of tenant leases are on a month-to-month basis, this intangible asset represents the estimated value of the leases in effect on the acquisition date.
-This intangible asset is amortized to expense using the straight-line method over a period of 12 months after the acquisition date, which is the average time period that the lease relationships are expected to remain.
+This intangible asset is amortized to expense using the straight-line method over 12 months, the estimated average rental period for our customers.